ReggTheSecond/example_docs/README.md

 - After inporting file from GitHub the site slows down
 - Cannot create new branches to commit to.
 - Can commit directly to protected branches.

+### Time to test committing files from a windows PC